Mr Matthew Campbell-Hill

 UK

-Matthew is an emerging and novel medical technology review and adoption specialist.
+Matthew is an emerging and novel technology specialist.
 During nearly ten years as a founding member of the Medical Technologies Advisory Committee for NICE, Matthew reviewed hundreds of novel medical devices providing recommendations on their adoption and use across the NHS.
 Matthew also reviewed approximately 50 pharmaceuticals as a member of the Technology Appraisals Committee B (NICE) before he became an Independent Board Member of the National Information Board, where he was the independent lead on the rollout of medical apps across the NHS.
 Following his end of appointment as a Non-Executive Director of the MHRA, Matthew took up a Senior Fellowship in Novel Technologies at the University of Birmingham College of Medical and Dental Sciences.
 Matthew continues to consult on technology adoption and maintains multiple board and strategy advisory roles.

 Qualifications